-- (c) Kentucky/Barkley Lakes Zone-The season for Canada geese may extend for 59 days, at least 9 of which must occur before October 16.
-The daily bag limit is 2 Canada geese. - (d) Remainder of the State-The season for Canada geese may extend for 72 days.
+(c) Kentucky/Barkley Lakes Zone- The season for Canada geese may extend for 72 days.
+The daily bag limit is 2 Canada geese.

+(d) Remainder of the State-The season for Canada geese may extend for 72 days.
 The daily bag limit is 2 Canada geese.